apache/sling-site/README.md

 We'll use jira tickets for more specific things, this is more an overview.

 * Activate all the required links that https://whimsy.apache.org/site/ checks
-* The "last changed by" information at the bottom right side of pages is missing, it was quite useful.
-The format is like `Rev. 1692085 by rombert on Tue, 21 Jul 2015 11:04:15 +0000`

 ## JBake and other technotes
 * Currently using 2.5.1 via the `jbake-maven-plugin`, see under `/bin`, docs at http://jbake.org/docs/2.5.1